What Is Rose Queen Epimedium?

 The species plant, Epimedium grandiflorum is native to the Far East.
 In North America, you can easily grow this perennial in planting zones 5-8.

-Install Rose Queen epimedium in partial to full shade.
+Install Rose Queen epimedium in partial shade to full shade.
 The ground should drain well, and its soil pH should be on the acidic side.
 A fertile loam into which you've worked humus is preferable.
 How much water it needs will depend in part on whether you've chosen to locate it in partial shade or full shade.
 If in the latter, it won't need as much water and can actually be considered one of the plants tolerant of dry shade.

 Flowering is likely to be superior if you grow the plant in partial shade.